bonzaiferroni/eos-rising/the-search-for-courage.md

 It is interesting partly because this comes after several years of living like a hermit.
 I suppose "as a hermit" is more honest.
 A long time ago, I dropped out of grad school and I've worked as a freelance web developer in the meantime.
 Those years were as quiet as the last year has been loud.

 Getting out there again, I learned a lot about myself.
 I always thought of myself as someone with the right amount of courage.
 I have not tried to be fearless, but I have tried to have the right amount of fear.
 I have tried to be brave without bravado.
-I know that at times in my life I have seemed fearless, and at times like I was hiding.
+I know that at times in my life I have seemed fearless, and at times like I was hiding from something that shouldn't be very scary.

 I have also faced more than anyone in my life understands.
 I have faced it alone.
 I just haven't known how to talk about it, not even to the person I married.
 I grew up in a lot of darkness.